youbs/ubermuda.github.io/books/discovering-docker.md

   * Setting up a private registry

 ---
 Feel free to discuss the content of this book and suggest improvements, I'm listening and continually updating the book.
-Also, all purchases qualify for free lifetime updates, so do not hesitate and <a href="https://gum.co/discovering-docker?wanted=true">order now</a>!
+Also, all purchases qualify for free lifetime updates, so do not hesitate!

+{% include buy_discovering_docker_button.html %}

 {% include disqus.html %}